 (NaturalHealth365) In the time-honored Indian healing system known as Ayurveda, a “rasayana” is an herb or substance believed to have the power to rejuvenate the body, fight the effects of stress, and even prolong life.
 Ginseng, one of the most ancient and commonly-used medicinal herbs in the world, is the quintessential rasayana, with countless people worldwide relying on this distinctively-shaped root to restore mental and physical vitality, improve memory and enhance quality of life.

 Eliminate chronic fatigue, lower blood sugar and prevent cancer

-There are two different ginseng varieties – Panax ginseng, or Asian ginseng, and Panax quinquefolius, or American ginseng – which can be used to improve your energy, stabilize blood sugar and kill cancer cells.
+There are two different varieties – Panax or Asian ginseng and Panax quinquefolius, or American ginseng – which can be used to improve your energy, stabilize blood sugar and kill cancer cells.
 Although the plants have slightly different qualities and effects, both have natural steroid-like compounds called ginsenosides as their active components.

-A third plant known as eleutherococcus senticosis, or Siberian ginseng, is technically not ginseng at all.
-In addition to being important in Ayurveda, ginseng is also a staple Chinese Traditional Medicine.
-The Asian variety, or “renshen,” was first used by early Chinese emperors to treat a variety of ailments.
+A third plant, Eleutherococcus senticosus, or Siberian ginseng, is technically not ginseng at all.
+In addition to being important in Ayurveda, it is also a staple of traditional Chinese medicine.
+The Asian variety, or “renshen,” was first used by early Chinese emperors to treat various ailments.

 American ginseng is growing in popularity